-Numerous cars honked as Pop swerved at an intersection and muttered, “Character.”
-Whenever he thought someone was pompous or uppity or whatever constituted his conception of “weird,” my father would call that person a “character.”
+Numerous cars honked as he swerved at an intersection and muttered “character.”
+Whenever he thought someone was pompous or uppity or whatever constituted his conception of weird, he’d call that person a “character.”
 The shrink at the hospital was a character.
 His old boss who drank ouzo was a character.
 Our former neighbor who wore suspenders was a character.
 That Pop would have room to call anyone a “character” was absurd, but now it seemed criminal.

 “Why do you call people character?”
 I yelled from the backseat.
 Because nobody said anything, I plowed ahead.
 “What do you mean by character anyway?
 Nobody understands you, and nobody cares.
 Know what?
 Nobody cares what you think!
-It’s you who’s the character!
-I’m sick of this!
-I’m not the freak!
-It’s you who’s the freakin’ freak!”
+It’s you who’s the character!”

 Lee and Randy were shocked; Pop should’ve been shocked, but who could say what he was thinking?
 I suppose it was embarrassing for both him and me.
 He started singing one of his old songs—I’ve told every little star in the sky how nice you are.
 He really liked the lyric Why haven’t you told me?

-He stopped in front of our rented house long enough for us to get out of the car, and then he drove off slowly, his operational mode when drunk.
+He stopped in front of our rented house long enough for us to get out, and then he drove off slowly, his operational mode when drunk.